Canadian Forces base

-A Canadian Forces base or CFB (base des Forces canadiennes, BFC) is a military installation of the Canadian Armed Forces.
+A Canadian Forces base (CFB; base des Forces canadiennes, BFC) is a military installation of the Canadian Armed Forces.
 For a facility to qualify as a Canadian Forces base, it must station one or more major units (e.g., army regiments, navy ships, air force wings).

-Minor installations are named Canadian Forces station or CFS (station des Forces canadiennes, SFC).
+Minor installations are named Canadian Forces station (CFS; station des Forces canadiennes, SFC).
 A Canadian Forces station could host a single minor unit (e.g., an early-warning radar station).
 Many of these facilities are now decommissioned for administrative purposes and function as detachments of a larger Canadian Forces base nearby.

 Current

 Canadian Army

 Note: Primary lodger units at Canadian Forces bases used by the Canadian Army are regiments of the Canadian Army.